2020 Gold Britannia 1oz

 The familiar fifth portrait by Jody Clark of Her Majesty Queen Elizabeth II is on the obverse of this coin.
 With the monarch’s age, this portrait (first issued in 2015) will likely be the last portrait of the Queen.
 The featured crown is the King George IV State Diadem, generally worn to mark the annual state opening of parliament.
 The front of the 2020 Britannia boasts an attractive dimpling effect around the portrait.

-The reverse of this coin contains the popular design of Britannia by Philip Nathan, surrounded by a similar radial design as the previous 2017 Gold Britannia.
+The reverse of this coin contains the popular design of Britannia by Philip Nathan, surrounded by the radial design first featured on the 2017 Gold Britannia.
 The Britannia motif is generally updated every few years which keeps the design fresh and enhances the collectibility of the coins.

 In this design, Britannia is shown standing in front of the sun, standing tall against a gale with her shield, Corinthian helmet and olive branch.